JanJanJan2018/CNN-training-on-classes-of-attire/README.md

   }
 where x is the vector of file names and x is the vector of new file names to place, there is a limit beyond 60 downloads.
 The script, SelectPhotosTrainingTestingSetsAutomation.R, in this folder has this function pulled from web with source, but didn't use because of the 429 too many request error.

+The python code is in progress, taken from the microcourse on deep learning from Kaggle, it uses python 3, and the image sizes need resized.

+The program froze on the big image sizes or non-resized images when running the code to practice.